tatsumoto-ren/tatsumoto-ren.github.io/blog/could-machine-translation-be-useful-to-language-learners.md

 When translating individual words, it's generally better to use a dictionary app
-(see [GoldenDict-NG](setting-up-goldendict.html), for example) instead of a machine translator,
+(see [GoldenDict-NG](setting-up-goldendict.html), for example) instead of a machine translator.
 Dictionary apps are more versatile and can display results from multiple installed dictionaries.
 Besides,